Ayangroy13/Sales_Insights/README.md

 # Sales Insights Power BI Project

-This project is centred on a computer hardware company that is confronting issues in a rapidly changing market.
+This project is centred on the computer hardware company that is confronting issues in a rapidly changing market.
 The sales director chooses to invest in a data analysis project and wants to create a Power BI dashboard that will provide him with real-time sales insights.

 # Sales-Dashboard